 Every web designer in the world is concerned to provide the best kind of website accessibility to its users.
 After all, accessibility is the key to creating fantastic websites that can bring any company its desired revenue.
 But what exactly is accessibility and how does it help mobile users?
-Why is it important for launching a successful mobile app or website?
+Why is it important for launching a successful mobile app or an eCommerce website?
 How can you do the same for your product?
 To answer all these pending questions, we intend to dive deep in this post, so here are the topics you can look forward to:

 · What is mobile accessibility?